-The images used in the Open Graph meta tags for Posts and Pages are chosen in this sequence:
+The images used in the Open Graph, Rich Pin, Twitter Card, etc. meta tags are chosen in this sequence:

-- An image defined in the Post or Page NGFB Social Settings metabox (Pro version).
+- An image defined in the custom Social Settings metabox Image ID or Image URL field (Pro version).

 - A preview image from a NextGEN Gallery